 who had not taken part in the Battle of Hastings, rebelled against William but later surrendered to the Conqueror

-Sweyn Estrithson of Denmark decided to attack England and sent a force to the Isle of Ely.
-Hereward almost certainly joined the Dane and may have returned with him or returned to England slightly earlier.
+of Denmark decided to attack England and sent a force to the Isle of Ely.
+Hereward almost certainly joined him and may have returned with him or returned to England slightly earlier.
 However, the Danes were defeated and returned to Denmark.

 William sent a force to the North of England with orders to put down any resistance against the Normans.
-Men, women and children were killed, villages were burnt and crops and fields destroyed in this act of destruction which is known as The Harrying of the North.
+Men, women and children were killed, villages were burnt and crops and fields destroyed in this act of destruction.

 1069 or 1070 (around)

 Hereward returned to his family home where he discovered that the Normans had murdered his brother and set his head above the door.
 Hereward sought revenge and murdered a number of Normans and set their heads in place of his brother’s.
-Hereward then fled to the Fens where he was sheltered by Abbot Thurstan.
+Hereward then fled to the Fens of East Anglia where he was sheltered by Abbot Thurstan.

-Hereward the Wake and King Sweyn of Denmark took the Isle of Ely.
+Hereward the Wake and King Sweyn Estridsson of Denmark took the Isle of Ely.
 Hereward made the Isle the base for his rebellion against the Normans.

 Hereward raided Peterborough Abbey as an act of defiance against the Normans.
 He stated that he would take the Abbey’s treasures into safekeeping away from the Normans.
-Some sources state that his uncle was the Abbot of the abbey and Hereward pursuaded his uncle to knight him.
+Some sources state that his uncle was the Abbot of the abbey and Hereward persuaded his uncle to knight him.

 King Sweyn of Denmark made peace with William and withdrew his support from Hereward.

 Earl Edwin of Mercia launched a revolt against the Normans but was betrayed by his own men and killed.

 William constructed a causeway between mainland England and the Isle of Ely in order to defeat Hereward and Earl Morcar.
 Although the causeway sank beneath the weight of the Norman soldiers William was able to defeat the rebels after the monks of Ely, tired of battle, showed William the secret path into Ely.
 In the final battle Morcar was captured and imprisoned but Hereward managed to escape.